wutonytt/Get-Heroes-APIs/README.md

 ## My Comment Guidelines
 Normally, I add comments in the code when the logics or the algorithms are complicated and hard to be interpret by the code directly.
 For example:

+## Challenges and Solutions
+### New Framework
+This is my first time building an API server with JavaScript, Node.js and Express.js, and I found out that I have to learn from the official documents or tutorials shared online.
+After learning this whole thing and with some basic knowledge of JavaScript using in frontend development, I managed to learn how to use JavaScript as a backend language and how to manipulate with the data with this framework.
+However, there may be some coding convention issues due to the unfamiliarity (as a newbie) of the framework.